ChaoticAkantor/CARPG/README.md

   Ability skills are available only to that class and vary based on ability.
 These are usually in the second or third skill page, these add extra varying effects or increase aspects of a skill to make it stronger.

 # Difficulty
- Player weapon damage is slightly increased, and will be forced, regardless of map.
+ Player weapon damage is slightly increased based on player count.

- Certain things do increased damage to the player:
- Zombies
- Headcrabs
- Grunts with 556 (as it's also tied to player damage grrr).
+ Currently +50% at 1 player and will reduce per extra player that joins, removing any bonus at 4 players.
+ Does not alter balancefactor server setting.
+But will change outgoing damage regardless.

 # How do I use Abilities?
  Typing useability in chat, or binding a button to it and pressing it will activate your class ability.